everx-labs/TVM-Solidity-Compiler/API.md

 ##### fallback

 **fallback** function is called when a body of an inbound internal/external message in such cases:
-1. The message contains a function id than the contract doesn't contain.
+1. The message contains a function id that the contract doesn't contain.
 2. Bit length of message between 1 and 31 (including).
 3. Bit length of message equals to zero, but the message contains reference(s).